SaAPro/DocHat/README.md

 - Give an email, the card n° 4242 4242 4242 4242 and arbitrary mm/yy, CVC and name
 - After payment, you will be redirected to the chatbot interface
 - You can start chatting with your personnal chatbot doctor !

+## Note
+This is an on-going work.
+The Dialogflow agent has been developped for the web app prototype and is not complete.